Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles: Introduction

+\begin{rem} This result reduces the number of parameters necessary to obtain blenders by 1 or 2 depending on the situation, in comparison with that required in \citep[Theorem 7]{LT21}.
+This makes the task to find blenders in specific examples easier.
+In particular, Theorem~\ref{thm:unfold} is used in \citep{Tu:25} to obtain certain pseudohyperbolic attractors containing robust heterodimensional dynamics within a 2-parameter family.
+With \citep{Li16,LT17,LT20}, it can also be applied to obtain blenders in the attractors in Lorenz-like systems. \end{rem}

+We stress that the conditions for the families can be verified explicitly and can exist in restricted settings such as perturbations keeping a symmetry.
 The theorem follows from Theorem \ref{thm:unfolding1} in Section \ref{sec:subcases}, which concerns one-parameter unfoldings of heterodimensional cycles with different arithmetic properties of the moduli.
 It should be noted that not for all cases the cycle needs to be unfolded.
 For example, in the second case of rank-3 unfolding families, the result is achieved by keeping $\mu=0$ and adjusting $\omega_i$ so that $\omega_i/2\pi$ are both irrational.
 If we do not require the homoclinic relations between $\Lambda_i$ and the continuations of $L_i$, then the cycle can be preserved also in the first case of rank-3 unfolding families.
 This fact can be inferred from Theorem \ref{thm:df}.

-The bifurcations of cycles with real $\lambda$ and $\gamma$ are studied in \citep{LT21}.
-For completeness, we summarize the result as \begin{thms}[{\citep[Theorem 2 and Corollary 2]{LT21}}] Let $f$ has a non-degenerate heterodimensional cycle with both real central multipliers.
-Suppose that \begin{itemize}[topsep=0pt] \item when the cycle is type-I, $\{f_\eps\}$ is rank-2 or rank-1 with irrational $\theta(0)$; and \item when the cycle is type-II, $\{f_\eps\}$ is rank-2 . \end{itemize} Given any neighborhood $U$ of the cycle, there exist open regions in the $\eps$-space accumulating on $\eps=0$ such that each corresponding diffeomorphism $f_\eps$ has robust heterodimensional dynamics in $U$, which involve two non-trivial hyperbolic basic sets $\Lambda_1$ of index $d_1$ and $\Lambda_2$ of index $d_2$. \end{thms}

-When both $\lambda$ and $\gamma$ are real, it is shown in \citep{LT21} that the coexisting of a cs-blender and a cu-blender cannot be achieved by local $C^r$-small bifurcations.